 Your first step is to notify your current PERA Administrator of your intent to transfer.

-Submit the PERA Notice of Withdrawal/Termination form directly to your current Administrator’s branch of account.
+- Submit the PERA Notice of Withdrawal/Termination form directly to your current Administrator's branch of account.

 -

-2. Letter of Intent (LOI) between Administrators
+Step 2: Exchange a Letter of Intent (LOI) Between Administrators

 After you inform DragonFi of your intent to transfer your PERA:

-A Letter of Intent (LOI) will be exchanged between your current PERA Administrator and DragonFi.
+- A Letter of Intent (LOI) will be exchanged between your current PERA Administrator and DragonFi.

-The purpose of the LOI is to confirm that DragonFi accepts you as a Successor PERA Client and that the transfer is properly coordinated.
+- The purpose of the LOI is to confirm that DragonFi accepts you as a Successor PERA Client and that the transfer is properly coordinated.

 -